-Meetings are a great way to align teams.
-To ensure your team meetings are as productive as possible, consider following these five best practices.
+Team huddles are a great way to make sure your store staff are aligned.
+To ensure your huddles are as productive as possible, consider following these five best practices:

 It’s your decision on how often you want to host a team huddle: daily, weekly, monthly, or somewhere in between.
 Also consider the time of day they’re hosted.
-Do huddles take place in the morning, 30 minutes before the store opens?
+Do team huddles take place in the morning?
+Thirty minutes before the store opens?
 Is lunchtime your stand-up time?
-Or do you have a quick scrum at the end of the day?
+Or do you have a quick meeting at the end of the day?

 There is no generic rule that states one is more effective than others.
 The frequency and timing of your team huddles depend on a variety of factors, including your team size, shift schedule, and store opening hours.

 Also think about where your team huddle will take place.
 The stockroom is a good option if you want to host a mini-huddle out of a customer’s sight.
 The shop floor is the better option if you’re discussing something relating to store layout.